 - Subpoenas ordering a website or search engine to provide IP address information

-Your options will depend on the unique circumstances of your situation.
-We recommend that you speak to an internet defamation lawyer about your situation to get a full view of your options.
+Until you learn the identity of the person behind the harassment, nothing can be done.
+Once they are identified, your legal options will depend on the unique circumstances of your situation.
+We recommend you speak to a lawyer specializing in internet/cyber issues about your situation to get a full view of your options.

 Your options could include: